Skip Navigation Links

 In most cases, a single skip link is sufficient.
 For pages that have very few navigable items preceding the main content, a skip link may not be necessary at all.
 On the other hand, a very complex page with several repeated elements may necessitate additional skip links.
 Remember, the purpose of skip navigation links is to make keyboard navigation more efficient.
 Adding more links increases link-clutter.
 At what point will you need to add a "Skip the skip links" link?!

-Skip links or other in-page links can also be used to allow users to jump to or jump over other types of page content.
+In-page links elsewhere in a page can also be used to allow users to jump to or jump over other types of page content.
 The "Article Contents" at the top of this page, for example, includes in-page links to facilitate navigation to major page sections.
-A "skip" link could also be used to allow the user to quickly bypass confusing or potentially inaccessible content, such as ASCII art, complex tables, or complex social media feeds.
+A skip link could also be used to allow the user to quickly bypass confusing or potentially inaccessible content, such as ASCII art, complex tables, or complex social media feeds.

 Other In-page Navigation Options

 WCAG 2.4.1 (Bypass Blocks - Level A) states, "A mechanism is available to bypass blocks of content that are repeated on multiple Web pages."
 This does not necessarily require that a skip link be present.
 Beginning the main content with an